I am only going to talk about one commonly proposed solution to the excessive

 save you half an hour.

-I would honestly go as far as to assume that using switch
+I would honestly go as far as to assume that using switch statements for

 performance is a premature optimization unless you could prove that you would